getndazn/kopytko-framework/README.md

 - Store: a mechanism to store reusable data.
 Docs available in [docs/store.md](docs/store.md)
 - Theme: manages UI configuration and allows easy use in any place.
 Full documentation available in [docs/theme.md](docs/theme.md)

+## Versions migration

+To update Kopytko Framework to the latest major version, please follow the [Versions migration guide](docs/versions-migration-guide.md)